Balsamic Vinegar Museum – Spilamberto

 The Traditional Balsamic Vinegar Museum is located in Spilamberto in the province of Modena inside the Villa Comunale Fabriani.

 The Museum represents a kind of gateway into the world of Balsamic Vinegar.
 Through its rooms, it is possible to discover the techniques and the objects related to the production of this inimitable product.
-Visitors can also immerse themselves in the charm of perfumes and flavours, with all its exciting nuances.
+Visitors can also immerse themselves in the charm of perfumes and flavors, with all their exciting nuances.

 Balsamic vinegar is a particular type of vinegar with an intense and characteristic aroma and a brown color.
 It is obtained from the fermentation of grape must that has to be cooked at a temperature of at least 80 degrees centigrade.